-Our phylogenetic tree (Fig. 1) shows that Lasionectriopsis is nested in a well-supported subclade within the Bionectriaceae, including sequences from type collections of Acremonium pteridii Gams and Acremonium spinosum (Negroni) W. Gams, whose sexual morphs are unknown (GAMS 1971).
-This clade was already identified by SUMMERBELL et al. (2011) as the "pteridii-clade", nested in the "Gliomastix/Bionectria-clade" (corresponding to the family Bionectriaceae).
-With the discovery of this sexual morph, at present the only one reported in this clade, we should be able to interpret the "pteridii-clade" morphologically but the sequences of A. pteridii and A. spinosum available in GenBank are 100 % identical, that suggests that the sequence from A. spinosum was misidentified and we think that it is conspecific to A. pteridii.
-Phylogenetically, L. verrucospora differs from A. pteridii by 7 substitutions and 1 insertion/deletion (98.8 % of similarity on a 774-position-long alignment); considering such differences on a relatively conserved marker, we do not retain the hypothesis of a conspecificity between L. verrucospora and any of the taxa cited above.
+the "pteridii-clade", nested in the "Gliomastix/Bionectria-clade" (corresponding to the Bionectriaceae).
+With the discovery of this sexual morph, at present the only one reported in this clade, we should be able to interpret the "pteridii-clade" morphologically but the sequences of A. pteridii and A. spinosum available in GenBank are 100% identical, that suggests that the sequence from A. spinosum was misidentified.
+Phylogenetically, L. germanica differs from A. pteridii by 7 substitutions and 1 insertion/deletion (98.8 % of similarity on a 774-position-long alignment).
+Considering such differences in a relatively conserved marker, we reject the hypothesis of conspecificity between L. germanica and any of the taxa cited above.

-Finally, based on morphological features and molecular data we propose the recombination of A. pteridii in Lasionectriopsis, as Lasionectriopsis pteridii (Gams) Lechat & P.-A. Moreau comb. nov.
+Finally, based on morphological features and molecular data, the combinations of A. pteridii and A. spinosum in Lasionectriopsis, as Lasionectriopsis pteridii (Gams) Lechat & P.-A. Moreau and L. spinosa Lechat & P.-A. Moreau are proposed below.